cncf/tag-security/governance/process.md

     * The scope of the work required

-1. **Ask the group for collaboration:** Rather than immediately beginning work on a solution, add the issue to a meeting agenda and bring the issue up for discussion at the scheduled meeting, explain it, and ask if others are interested in collaborating.
+1. **Ask the group for collaboration:** Rather than immediately beginning work on a solution, add the issue to a meeting agenda by placing the link and the POC in the ["Planned Meeting" area of the meeting notes](https://github.com/cncf/sig-security#meeting-times) and bring the issue up for discussion at the scheduled meeting, explain it, and ask if others are interested in collaborating.
 This ensures that solutions are created with multiple perspectives as well as verifies there is community interest in pursuing the